+Total AC Nameplate Rating of All Inverters:

 Inverter

-Inverter or System Tested to UL 1741 (most current version):

-() Yes () No If no, attach product literature.
+Inverter or System Tested to UL 1741 (most current version): () Yes () No If no, attach product literature.

-Manufacturer:

-Model:
+Manufacturer: Model:

 Quantity:

 Rating per inverter: kW

-Type:() Forced Commutated() Line Commutated() Utility Interactive() Stand Alone
+Type: () Forced Commutated () Line Commutated

 Rated Output: Amperes Volts

 Ramp Rate:

 Method of Grounding: () Grounded () Ungrounded

 Quantity of Inverters:

 If there is more than one inverter of different types of manufacturers, please provide information on a separate sheet.

 If applicable:

 Step Up Transformer Winding Configuration:

 () Wye-Wye () Wye-Delta () Delta-Wye

-Other existing DG such as emergency generators, other renewable technologies, microturbines, hydro, fuel cells, battery storage, etc:
+Other existing DG such as emergency a microturbines, hydro, fuel cells, battery - ble technologies,

 () Yes () No

-If yes, provide information about existing generation on separate sheet and include detail on single-line diagram.
+If yes, provide information about include detail on single-line did 0.0 separate sheet and

 Signature:

-CUSTOMER/AGENT SIGNATURE
+CUSTOMER/AGENT SIGNATURE TITLE DATE

-TITLE

-DATE